0

 Probiotics and Pre-Diabetes to Diabetes

-When it comes to managing the transition from pre-diabetes to diabetes, considering the role of probiotics can be valuable.
+When it comes to managing pre-diabetes, considering the role of probiotics can be valuable.

 While specific recommendations for the "best probiotic for diabetes" may vary, research suggests that certain probiotic strains, such as Lactobacillus and Bifidobacterium species, may help regulate blood sugar levels and improve insulin sensitivity.